 Responsive, personalized treatment exists for people with an SUD and a mental illness.

 Despite the challenges, researchers and addiction specialists have identified the problem of dual diagnosis and are working on ways to treat it effectively.
 Today, there are many treatment options for co-occurring disorders of different types.

 Despite the fact that it’s often underdiagnosed, dual diagnosis isn’t rare at all.
 Dual diagnosis between substance abuse and mental health disorders is fairly common.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), millions of people suffer from both a mental health issue and addiction.
-People who suffer from mood and anxiety disorders are twice as likely to suffer from addiction and vice versa when compared to the overall population.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), millions of people struggle with a mental health issue and addiction.
+People who struggle with mood and anxiety disorders are twice as likely to struggle with addiction and vice versa when compared to the overall population.
 Adolescents with significant behavioral problems are seven times more likely to have used or abused substances like drugs or alcohol in the past month.

-Though there are greater numbers of people who suffer from substance abuse disorders without any diagnosed second disorder, substance abuse dramatically raises risk factors for developing other mental health disorders.
+Though there are greater numbers of people who struggle with substance abuse disorders without any diagnosed second disorder, substance abuse dramatically raises risk factors for developing other mental health disorders.